 These are just some of the many broad categories and specific reasons that can get you removed from the country and kept from returning for several years.

 If you live in Tifton or Southern Georgia and are picked up by ICE or removal proceedings are initiated against you, your case will be heard in an Atlanta immigration court.
-Shirazi Immigration Law is an Atlanta immigration law firm that maintains a satellite office in Tifton for the convenience of our clients who live further south.
-We can meet with you and your family members in Tifton so that you only have to travel to Atlanta when necessary yet still get the highest quality advice and representation at all stages of your case.
+Shirazi Immigration Law is an Atlanta immigration law firm that maintains a satellite office in Moultrie for the convenience of our clients who live further south.
+We can meet with you and your family members in Moultrie so that you only have to travel to Atlanta when necessary yet still get the highest quality advice and representation at all stages of your case.

 Here are just some of the ways we can help with a cancellation of removal or deportation defense:

 Waiver of Inadmissibility

 If you’ve been removed or deported, we can help you apply for readmission into the country on legal grounds.
 This process involves preparing and filing Form I-212 Application for Permission to Reapply for Admission After Deportation or Removal.

 ICE might prefer to keep you in detention until your removal order is finalized, but you might be able to get released on bond instead.
 This is essential not just to go to work or spend time with family but also to prepare your case and work with an attorney to fight your removal.
 If you are eligible for release from detention, we’ll work skillfully and aggressively to get you released in the most favorable manner.

 You are entitled to a hearing before you can be deported.
 You have the right to be informed of the government’s grounds for removal, and you are entitled to have an attorney represent you at this hearing.
 Shirazi Immigration Law will represent you at all required court appearances, including the master calendar hearing and the merits hearing.
 We’ll mount a strong defense against the government’s allegation, help you apply for asylum if applicable, or find other means to give you a strong defense to fight deportation in court.